sense-i-co/docs/docs/DPMNT-001.md

 Refer to the documents titled **["Employee Positions"](https://sense-i.co/docs/POS001)** and **["Capture Employee Information"](https://sense-i.co/docs/SAF1204)**.
 :::

-3. Search for & **select** the relevant Department Manager from the list.
+3. Search for, and **select** the relevant Department Manager from the list.

 ![](../static/img/docs/DPM-001/image06.png)